 PI has commercial relationships with 41 international jurisdictions across six continents.
-These relations enable the export of live South African horseracing globally, earning PGL foreign revenue on South African racing.
+These relations enable the export of live South African horseracing and international football pools globally, earning PGL foreign revenue on South African racing and football pools.

-Daily imports of live television picture of foreign horseracing provide domestic punters with up to four times more horseracing betting opportunities daily.
+Daily imports of live television pictures of foreign horseracing provide domestic punters with up to seven times more horseracing betting opportunities daily.

-- * A South African produced television channel branded, Tellytrack 2 (International) is sent to a number of international markets.
+• A South African-produced television channel branded Tellytrack 2 (International), which is sent to a number of international markets.
 This channel integrates other international racing which PI has the rights to distribute, with racing from South Africa.
-The channel includes a line-up of South African, Dubaian, Mauritian, Singaporean (in territories where permission has been granted and where tote betting paths are available) and Zimbabwean racing
+The channel includes a line-up of South African, Dubai, Singaporean (in territories where permission has been granted and where tote betting paths are available) and Zimbabwean racing; and

-- * A specifically tailored television production, including customized graphics of South African racing is produced for the Cantonese market (Singapore, Malaysia and Macau) and is branded as Tellytrack 3 (Asia).
+• A specifically tailored television production, including customised graphics of South African racing, which is produced for the Cantonese market (Singapore, Malaysia and Macau) and is branded as Tellytrack 3 (Asia).

 Tote operators will typically pay a content fee based on an agreed percentage of turnover they generate in their jurisdictions on South African racing.
 This turnover could either be generated on a standalone basis in the customer’s home market or transferred into the South African-based tote pools through a process termed commingling, in which case a small additional fee is also levied.

-In certain territories, the most effective mechanism for reaching the fixed-odds bookmaker retail outlets is through the selling of distribution rights to local agents for a predetermined fixed monthly fee.
+In certain territories, the most effective mechanism for reaching the fixed-odds bookmaker retail outlets is through the sale of distribution rights to local agents for a predetermined fixed monthly fee.